Maccraft123/Maccraft123/README.md

 - Cadmium: A Linux installer for ARM laptops, with plans to support RISC-V laptops as well
 - dtemu: A project about writing emulator software for retro CPUs in Rust, with `asane` being the main CPU emulation library
 - apmtools: A Rust library and CLI program to read, write and modify Apple Macintosh partition table
-- ayaled: A Rust daemon made by reverse engineering a Windows app, that controls LEDs on AYANEO gaming handhelds
+- ayaled: A Rust daemon made by reverse engineering a Windows app, that controls LEDs on AYANEO gaming handhelds, https://www.youtube.com/watch?v=QPW4nE8ki1o
 - cytryna: A library to handle file formats used by Nintendo 3DS

 ### Experimental software or demos: